Look for patterns and trends

 Make sure you’re analysing any patterns in your data.
 For example:

-- Are the rates of exclusions above or below the national average?*
+- National average: are the rates of suspensions/exclusions above or below?

-Check whether certain pupil groups are particularly affected by exclusions
+Check whether your exclusions policy is affecting certain pupil groups